frw-community/FRW-Free-Web/docs/USER_GUIDE_CHALLENGES.md

 ### For Challengers

 **Do:**
-- ✓ Research the name thoroughly
+- [x] Research the name thoroughly
-- ✓ Collect solid evidence
+- [x] Collect solid evidence
-- ✓ Challenge only legitimate cases
+- [x] Challenge only legitimate cases
-- ✓ Be prepared to lose your bond
+- [x] Be prepared to lose your bond
-- ✓ Have an active site ready
+- [x] Have an active site ready

 **Don't:**
 - ✗ Challenge active legitimate sites